Hamamelis mollis (witch hazel)

 Plant of the month: January

-Hamamelis mollis can be used to good effect to enliven a garden during the winter months.
-In early January the curled, strap-shaped petals gently unfurl and the resulting spider-shaped, yellow flowers borne on bare branches fill the cold air with a beautiful scent.
-Why not plant a witch hazel in your garden?
-That way you can cut the flowering twigs to perfume indoor rooms in winter!
 Witch hazels make good specimen plants and are also effective in a woodland edge, a winter border or alongside a path, where their fragrance can be appreciated.
-They are fairly slow growing shrubs which will thrive in moderately fertile, well drained soil and can be planted in full sun or partial shade in a site that is open but not exposed.
+They are fairly slow growing shrubs which will thrive in moderately fertile, well-drained soil.
+They can be planted in full sun or partial shade in a site that is open but not exposed.